Connect with us

 The CDC and local health departments have tried to boost bird flu testing among farmworkers, asking them to be tested if they feel sick.
 Farmworker advocates list several reasons why their outreach efforts are failing.
 The outreach might not be in the languages the farmworkers speak, for example, or address such concerns as a loss of employment.

-If people who live and work around farms simply see a doctor when they or their fall ill, those cases could be missed if the doctors send samples to their usual clinical laboratories.
+If people who live and work around farms simply see a doctor when they or their children fall ill, those cases could be missed if the doctors send samples to their usual clinical laboratories.
 The CDC has asked doctors to send samples from people with flu symptoms who have exposure to livestock or poultry to public health labs.
 “If you work on a farm with an outbreak and you’re worried about your welfare, you can get tested,” Shah said.
 But sending samples to public health departments requires knowledge, time, and effort.

 “I really worry about a testing scheme in which busy clinicians need to figure this out,” Nuzzo said.